aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/deprov-nodes.md

 ## Delete Node

-Karpenter changes the behavior of `kubernetes delete node`.
+Karpenter changes the behavior of `kubectl delete node`.
 Nodes will be drained, and then the underlying instance will be deleted.

 ## Disruption Budget